 Want to help your child learn responsibility?
 Here are 10 chores that your 4 or 5 yr. old should easily be able to do by themselves.
 Includes helpful tips!

 I’m a big fan of children having regular chores.
-Not only does it help them learn important skills, it also teaches them other things like being responsible, how to have a good work ethic and they experience the satisfaction of completing a job.
+Not only does it help them learn important skills, but it also teaches them other things like being responsible, how to have a good work ethic and they experience the satisfaction of completing a job.

 We recently have been working at getting our five year old, Logan, to consistently do more chores around our place.
 And while he has been doing most of these things since he was 4, there are a couple that we only added more recently.
 However, they are all things that he could have easily done at age 4 as well.